-Before the Bell: Bay Street weighs Air Canada, Enbridge results; U.S. futures advance
+Before the Bell: Bay Street weighs Air Canada, Enbridge results; U.S. futures lose steam

 Equity Markets

-U.S. stock futures pointed higher Friday as world stocks looked set to put in their best showing in six years with investors shrugging off signs of rising inflation.
-On Bay Street, futures were also positive, with oil prices trading up.
+U.S. stock futures lost steam as the North American open neared even as world stocks looked set to put in their best showing in six years.
+On Bay Street, futures were positive, with oil prices trading up and solid Air Canada and Enbridge both beating analysts' forecasts with their latest results.

 Overnight, the MSCI world index of stocks, which tracks indexes in 47 countries, advanced, rising 0.4 per cent following the European open.
 That index is now looks set for its best weekly showing since late 2011.
 That's a stark contrast to the previous week when volatility ruled global markets, leading the MSCI index to its worst weekly showing since mid 2015.